 For these crimes, the Templars were tried and convicted.
 Their punishment was to have their bodies strung up from a tree for public display, until crows plucked out their eyes.

-Betty finds the story hard to believe but Professor Cantal assures her that the archives are accurate.
+Betty finds the story hard to believe but Professor Candal assures her that the archives are accurate.
 Furthermore, he believes that the Templars have come back to life through their interest in eternal life.
 "The dead are waking...and although they have no eyes, they can hear their victims and continue their offerings to the God of evil," he says.

 He's involved with a gang of smugglers and the inspector believes the group is behind the murders.
 "They want to scare people away from their territory," he tells Roger and Betty.
 He also reveals that the morgue keeper is dead.

-When Nina hangs up the phone, she soon finds out she's not alone.
+When Nina hangs up the phone, she finds out she's not alone.
 She discovers a bloody morgue sheet...Virginia is there and out for blood.
 Although Nina is nearly bitten, she manages to set the zombie on fire and she escapes.

 Pedro denies any involvement with the murders and Roger asks the smuggler to accompany him to Berzano and help solve the mystery by spending the night there.
 Pedro agrees and Maria insists on going as well.

-Roger brings along a gun, while Pedro arms himself with a pistol and a switchblade.
+Roger brings along a gun - while Pedro arms himself with a pistol and a switchblade.
 That night, Pedro and Betty go off to look for evidence.
 They leave Roger behind with Maria, who tries to convince him that Pedro finds Betty attractive.

 Roger and Maria share some rum and get cozy.
 They kiss but Roger's mind is clearly on Betty.
 They go to look for the other two as Maria continues to plant ideas in Roger's head to make him jealous.
 While walking, he finds Virginia's other shoe.